Skip to content

 ACE inhibitors prevent an enzyme in the body from producing angiotensin II, a compound that narrows veins and arteries.
 More precisely, ACE inhibitors act on the angiotensin-converting enzyme ACE to prevent the conversion of angiotensin I into angiotensin II.

-Narrowing the veins and arteries can cause high blood pressure and decrease the heart's ability to pump properly.
+Narrowing the veins and arteries can cause high blood pressure.
 Plus, angiotensin II substances can also release hormones that raise blood pressure.

 When taken as prescribed, ACE inhibitors are generally well tolerated.
 However, they can still cause some side effects.